five good reasons to use charcoal

 When you are sick, suffering pain, or battling some infection, why should you first consider a simple and natural remedy like medicinal charcoal instead of pharmaceutical drugs?

-There are at least FIVE good reasons why you should choose a natural remedy such as medicinal charcoal, and at least FIVE good reasons why you should not choose pharmaceutical drugs as you first line of treatment.
+There are at least FIVE good reasons why you should not choose pharmaceutical drugs as your first line of treatment.